omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ###
 ### ~/static/control/platforms.info
 ###
-### This file, if exists and contains a single line with supported platforms
+### This file, if exists and contains a list of symbols used to define supported
-### symbols, allows to control/override the value of _PLATFORMS_LIST variable
+### platforms, allows to control/override the value of _PLATFORMS_LIST variable
 ### normally defined in the /root/.${_USER}.octopus.cnf file, which can't be
 ### modified by the Aegir instance owner with no system root access.
 ###